HritwikSinghal/My_guides/src/Manjaro_guides.md

 ## Todo

+- Setup thunderbird (and backup it like FF)

+- Firefox Setup (and desktop icons)
 	- write script to install firefox nightly

 - [Enable Os-prober](https://forum.manjaro.org/t/stable-update-2021-03-08-kernels-plasma-5-21-2-haskell-kodi-grub-kde-dev/56877)
 	- If you need dual-boot you can reactivate os-prober the easiest with the following command combination in a terminal